Detail Page

 • Cybersecurity Essentials - 280

-280 - Cybersecurity Essentials Grade 12
+280 - Cybersecurity Essentials (College Prep A & B) Grade 12

 The course offers students the opportunity to learn about the practices, protocols and processes utilized to protect against digital attacks.
-Students will become more adept to identifying potential viruses, worms, threats and malware as they examine the purpose of cyber-attacks and how they evolve.
+Students will become more adept to identifying potential viruses, worms, threats, and malware as they examine the purpose of cyber-attacks and how they evolve.
 The hands-on course calls for a strong emphasis on problem-solving skills and teamwork as students work together to counter digital attacks as well as the challenges and opportunities that may occur during implementation of necessary security measures for proper cyber responses.

 • Foundations of Computer Science - 275

-275 - Foundations of Coding Grades 11, 12
+275 - Foundations of Computer Science (College Prep A) Grades 10, 11, 12

-• Introduction to Computer Algorithms - 277
+• Introduction of Computer Algorithms - 277

-• This course continues the student’s development of programming, problem solving abilities and logical skills by introducing object-oriented principles (OOP) such as classes, encapsulation, inheritance, and polymorphism, as well as basic data structures and algorithms (DSA) including singly and doubly linked lists, binary trees, and depth and breadth first search.
+well as basic data structures and algorithms (DSA) including singly and doubly linked lists, binary trees, and

 Faculty